 Finally, the day had arrived.
 I had nightmares about missing my DAMP examination.
 My mom and dad stayed overnight at the hospital, and Elle and Ava spent the night at a hotel called Viceroy L’Ermitage, Beverly Hills.
 They were planning on flying back to San Diego and San Francisco after visiting me.
 Ava only took three to four days off in a whole year, so she had to fly back.
 Elle had an exam she couldn’t miss.

 They decided that I could take part in these activities after all!
-It had been 4 months since my injury, and the doctor said I should’ve recovered in 2 and a half months.
-I had a good enough time to heal.
+It had been four months since my injury, and the doctor said I should’ve recovered in two and a half months.
+I had had good enough time to heal.

 My parents wished me luck and left to catch a flight back to Toronto.
 I had mixed feelings.
 I can’t describe it.
-I went for dinner and walked back to my bedroom when I saw a bunch of year 1,2 and 3rd year students crowding around the pin-up board at the elevator.
+I went for dinner and walked back to my bedroom when I saw a bunch of year 1st, 2nd and 3rd year students crowding around the pin-up board at the elevator.
 When students started clearing off, there was enough space for me to see what they were all looking at.
-My face looked extremely bright when I saw the poster.
+My face lit up as I saw the poster.
 The poster was an invitation for an audition to take part in the La Perle show that happened every year in Dubai.
 My parents had taken me to every single one of this company’s shows.

 The next day, I went to speak to Ms. Blackwell.
 Ms. Blackwell told me to choreograph the dance for the selections because she thought that I was a very good choreographer and that I could easily help our school team to get selected.
 She said that practice was going to start the next day.
-A part of me was happy that I could do something to help my school team to participate in the magnificent show of La Perle.
+A part of me was happy that I could do something to help my school team to participate in the magnificent La Perle show.

-Miss Blackwell gave me a pen drive which looked like a pointe shoe and told me to play the music out loud, so that everyone can hear it together for the first time.
-The song was a nice hip – hop, contemporary and ballet number.
+Miss Blackwell gave me a pen drive which looked like a pointe shoe and told me to play the music out loud, so that everyone could hear it together for the first time.
+The song was a nice hip-hop, contemporary and ballet number.
 However, I had a lightbulb moment!
 I could choreograph a fusion of all three styles.
 I was very pleased with my idea and I asked miss Miss Blackwell for her approval.
-She said that it is my choreography, and she was ok with whatever I decide.
+She said that it is my choreography, and she was okay with whatever I decide.

-Practice went on for a month, and before we knew it, the day of the auditions ha come by.
+Practice went on for a month, and before we knew it, the day of the audition had come.
 The whole team and I were extremely nervous.
 Miss Blackwell herself was not as nervous as we were.
-The auditions were held in our school because the company wanted to hold auditions in L.A, and we are the only ones who were invited from L.A.
-The other schools were Dancing Dream, Truth Tours, Creators and Dazzling Danze.
+The auditions were held in our school because the company had wanted to hold auditions in L.A, and we were the only L.A. school that had been invited.
+The other schools were Dancing Dream, Truth Tours, Creators, and Dazzling Danze.
 They weren’t as good as our school, but they were some of the best.